Compensation

 Getting a compensation payment – how will it work?

 Are you registered on a UK support scheme (England Infected Blood Support Scheme, Wales Infected Blood Support Scheme, Scottish Infected Blood Support Scheme or the Infected Blood Payment Scheme for Northern Ireland)?
+Please note, as of 1 April 2025, these schemes are closed to new applicants.

 If yes: